campanam/BaitsTools/README.md

 `-P, --pad [VALUE]`: Length to pad beginning and ending of extracted regions.
 Padding the BED coordinates helps ensure that baits cover the entire region evenly.
 Default is 0 bp.
 `-L, --length [VALUE]`: Requested bait length.
 Default is 120 bp.
 `-O, --offset [VALUE]`: Offset (in bp) between tiled baits.
 Default is 60 bp.

+### blast2baits
+blast2baits generates baits from a BLAST hit tabular file and a corresponding DNA sequence in FASTA or FASTQ format.

+`-i, --input [FILE]`: Input BLAST hit table.
+Include the path to the file if not in the current directory.
+`-r, --refseq [FILE]`: Input reference sequence file name.
+Include the path to the file if not in the current directory.
+ `-P, --pad [VALUE]`: Length to pad beginning and ending of extracted regions.
+Padding the BED coordinates helps ensure that baits cover the entire region evenly.
+Default is 0 bp.
+`-L, --length [VALUE]`: Requested bait length.
+Default is 120 bp.
+`-O, --offset [VALUE]`: Offset (in bp) between tiled baits.
+Default is 60 bp.
+`--percid [VALUE]`: Minimum percent identity to include BLAST hit.
+Default is 0.0%.
+`--blastlen [VALUE]`: Minimum length of BLAST hit in nucleotides.
+Default is 1 bp.
+`--evalue [VALUE]`: Maximum E-value to include BLAST hit.
+Default is 0.1.

 ### checkbaits
 checkbaits quality-controls and filters previously generated baits in FASTA or FASTQ format.